 BE (Hons), BD (Hons), PhD

 Since 2004, Dan has had the privilege of serving in vocational ministry—both as a student and as a pastor at two churches.
 Immediately before coming to Trinity, Dan spent four years at Trinity Evangelical Divinity School in Chicago where he researched the New Testament use of the Old Testament, particularly Paul’s use of Isaiah and its implications for mission and ethics.

 Dan teaches New Testament and Greek.
 He loves helping people grow in knowledge and love of God through seeing the riches and wisdom of Christ in the Scriptures.

-Dan is married to Emily and they have three kids with slight American accents.
+Dan is married to Emily and they have three kids.

 BSc/BA(Hons), Dip Div/Miss, MDiv, ThM